-Now you know which tools are the best for creating content on your phone or tablet, check out our guide on social media management tools and automating your post schedule.
+If you’re not the type to outsource content marketing now you know which tools are the best for creating content on your phone or tablet while on the move, check out our guide on social media management tools and automating your post schedule.

 Do you have any content creation apps for smartphones to suggest?
 Let us know.